-Seek Support: Addiction can be overwhelming.
+Addiction can be overwhelming.
 It can lead to feelings of despair, loneliness, and even depression, but know that you are not alone.
 Finding someone who understands what you are going through can make all the difference.
-Try counseling, or finding a support group such as a Nar-Anon Family Group.
+Try counseling or find a support group like Nar-Anon Family Group.
 Discussing the addiction will help you address your guilt, distrust, and stress.

-Set Boundaries: It is important to set clear boundaries about what is and is not acceptable in the home.
+It is important to set clear boundaries about what is and is not acceptable in the home.
 Everyone should follow the rules, not just the individual battling addiction.
-Set expectations encourage better communication and will improve the overall family dynamics.
+Setting expectations encourages better communication and will improve the overall family dynamics.

-Spend Time Together: Rebuilding trust and improving communication takes times, which is why it is important for families to spend time together.
-An easy way to squeeze some family time into everyone’s hectic lives is by scheduling a weekly family dinner.
-Another way to improve family dynamics is by attending family counseling or family wellness workshops.
+Rebuilding trust and improving communication takes time, which is why it is important for families to spend time together.
+An easy way to squeeze some family time into everyone’s hectic lives is to schedule a weekly family dinner.
+Another way to improve family dynamics is to attend family counseling or family wellness workshops.

-Find Your Bliss: In an effort to save their loved one from addiction, family members often forget to live their lives.
+In an effort to save their loved one from addiction, family members often forget to live their lives.
 It is important to not let addiction take over your life.
-Find something that makes you happy and do it — to excuses.
+Find something that makes you happy and do it.
 Whether it is art, music, writing, exercising, cooking, or watching movies, make sure to find the time to do what brings you joy.